fractalbass/data_science/_posts/2017-11-28-data_science_29.markdown

 The final accuracy of the model was somewhat disappointing...  around 25 percent when I submitted it to Kaggle for evaluation.
 However, that is not too surprising due to the fact that I only used 1000 training patterns for each category of word.
 I will be running the training again on the complete training set and with 100 epochs to see if I can increase my accuracy.

 I will post an update to this blog when I have complete that setup.

-> Dec 12, 2017:
-The cloud based approach described in this blog post has resulted in nearly 60% accuracy for the tensorflow voice data challenge, and puts me right in the middle of the pack for people working on the problem!
-The increased training has resulted in an improvement of about 4% from my best submission to date.
-The cloud based training following this approach took 20 hours and 10 minutes.

 > I have discovered a few things that I hope will increase the accuracy.
 I will post those results as I learn more.